Travel Europe Within Budget

 - Budget Planning: Rome2Rio.

 Budget food in Europe is not as difficult as you might think.
-Tourists leave restaurants and look for local markets, food stalls, and small family-run restaurants at a fraction of the price.
+Tourists leave restaurants and seek out local markets, food stalls, and small, family-run restaurants at a fraction of the price.

 Conclusion